 - Talent shortages in project management can create risks of up to US$208 billion in GDP in 11 countries through 2027.

 In other words, demand for project management professionals (PMPs) is growing.

-With more people entering the ranks, competition for desirable project management positions is naturally increasing.
-Aspiring project managers are looking for ways to differentiate themselves in the job market, and getting a PMP certification from the Project Management Institute is one of the most effective ways to make yourself stand out from the crowd.
-While there are many more PMP-certified project managers today than there were just a few years ago, a project management certification is still a mark of distinction.
+The need for more PMPs doesn’t necessarily mean there’s no competition, however.
+It’s natural for aspiring project managers to want to look for ways to differentiate themselves in the job market, and getting a PMP certification from the Project Management Institute is one of the most effective ways to do that.
+While there are many more PMP-certified project managers today than there were just a few years ago, a project management professional certification is still a mark of distinction.

-If you’re wondering whether getting a PMP certification will improve your prospects, it’s important to understand what you’ll need to do in order to earn the certification, and weigh the time and effort against the potential benefits in salary and opportunities.
+If you’re wondering whether getting a PMP certification will improve your prospects, it’s important to understand what you’ll need to do in order to earn one, and weigh the time and effort against the potential benefits in salary and opportunities.

 PMP certification will also put you in the running for higher-profile and more interesting projects, and can improve your chances of getting hired by one of the increasing number of organizations that consider certification on a resume a prerequisite for a project management role.

 In the long term, the biggest benefit of certification may show itself in your own job performance.
 The knowledge you gain by studying for the PMP exam, and by earning your ongoing professional development units, will make it easier for you to lead your teams through complex projects.
 Chances are, building a reputation as someone who can be trusted with highly visible, mission-critical projects will do more to improve your earning potential and career opportunities than earning the certification itself.

 So, is PMP certification worth it?

 In the end, figuring out whether the PMP certification is worth it depends on your unique circumstances.
 But a little information goes a long way.
 To learn more about project management as a career, keep exploring the Clarizen blog.